pomerium/pomerium/docs/docs/community/security.md

     - X25519
     - secp256r1

-- For upstream TLS (connection from Pomerium to the application or service)
+- For upstream TLS (connections from Pomerium to the application or service)

   - The minimum accepted version of TLS is 1.2.
   - For TLS 1.2, the following cipher suites are supported: